mdhiman/Computational-Geometry/LineSegmentIntersection/readme.txt

 //on screen
 enter the no of lines..
 give a int  no
-it will randomly generate the co ordinate of the line segment
+it will randomly generate the same no of coordinates for the line segment